kddubey/pretrain-on-test/notes.md

 ## Limitations

+Doesn't study weakly/semi-supervised techniques like PET, which make use of the labels.

 Doesn't study case where test is intentionally or significantly distributed differently than training.
 Include hypothesis from ICM theory.